GDLynx/corridor-clear-td2d/README.md

 * Implement the effect of moving through a corridor (whether the player actually moves is to be decided)
 * Implement points system
 * Maybe: The game's speed will gradually increase as the player progresses
+* Create/obtain player sprite assets (one image for facing/aiming forward, one for facing left, one for facing right)

 # Tools